chenbobby/cutiepy/cutiepy_website/docs/quickstart.md

 Third, define a function that you want to run in the background, and use the `@registry.job` decorator to register your function in the Registry.
 In the example below, our function is named `bake_a_pie`.

+After completing these steps, your Python file should look something like this.

 ```python title="cutie.py"
 import cutiepy
 import time